Army Cyber Operations Specialist - MOS 17C

 Army Cyber Operations Specialists conduct defensive operations in order to protect data and networks.

-Some operations are also classified as offensive, as 17C MOS may target and disrupt enemy network systems.
+Some operations are also classified as offensive, as authorized 17C personnel may support actions against adversary network systems.

 Related ArticleCyberspace Operations Officer: Pay, Training, And More